harryf/comedy/docs/_shows/20200903_Kontiki_3_Sep_2020__Grooming.md

 >
 > And I have two kids.
 >
-> I had to call them Halbert and Wilbur.
+> I had to call them Halber and Watber.
 >
-> What the?
+> Just to give them a good starting line.
 >
-> Just to give them a good start.
+> Yeah, but, you know, anyway, it's seasonal time.
 >
-> Yeah, but anyway, it's seasonal time.
->
 > Did you guys feel it last weekend?
 >
-> Did you feel it, that first chill of autumn?
+> Did you feel it?
+That first chill of autumn?
 >
 > You know, the leaves are turning, the days are getting shorter,
 >